kubevirt/user-guide/docs/operations/component_monitoring.md

 release-manifests, the default `metrics` port is `8443`.

 The above labels and port informations are collected by a `Service` called `kubevirt-prometheus-metrics`.
-Kuberentes automatically creates a corresponding `Endpoint` with an equal name:
+Kubernetes automatically creates a corresponding `Endpoint` with an equal name:

     $ kubectl get endpoints -n kubevirt kubevirt-prometheus-metrics -o yaml